On affine rigidity: Affine Rigidity in R d

 It is easy now to prove the following corollaries.

-\begin{corollary} If $(p,\Theta)$ is affinely globally flexible in $\RR^d$ then it is affinely locally flexible. \end{corollary} \begin{proof} From the proof of Theorem~\ref{thm:ranktest}, when $(p,\Theta)$ is affinely globally flexible in $\RR^d$ there is an extra vector $\delta$ in the kernel of a strong affinity matrix, and we can add any multiple of $\delta$ to one of the coordinates of $p$ to get an affinely equivalent but not congruent framework. \end{proof}
+\begin{corollary} If $(p,\Theta)$ is affinely globally flexible in $\RR^d$ then it is affinely locally flexible. \end{corollary} \begin{proof} From the proof of Theorem~\ref{thm:ranktest}, when $(p,\Theta)$ is affinely globally flexible in $\RR^d$ there is an extra vector $\delta$ in the kernel of a strong affinity matrix, and we can add any multiple of $\delta$ to one of the coordinates of $p$ to get a framework to which $(p,\Theta)$ is affinely preequivalent but not precongruent. \end{proof}